-Fundamentals of Non-Invasive Brain Stimulation Techniques and Clinical Perspective
+Fundamentals of NIBS Techniques & Clinical Perspective – POSTPONED

-The Brainbox Initiative will be running a two-day, hands-on non-invasive brain stimulation workshop at The Royal’s Institute of Mental Health Research, affiliated with the University of Ottawa, Canada in May 2020.
+The Brainbox Initiative will be running a two-day, hands-on non-invasive brain stimulation workshop at The Royal’s Institute of Mental Health Research, affiliated with the University of Ottawa, Canada.
+Originally scheduled for June 2020, this workshop will now be postponed until later in the year, as a result of the COVID-19 pandemic.

 Run in collaboration with leading academic and industry neuroscientists, including Dr Sara Tremblay (University of Ottawa), Professor Jean-Francois Lepage (Université de Sherbrooke), Professor Hugo Théoret (Université de Montreal), Dr Jeff Daskalakis (CAMH), and Dr Roch Comeau (Rogue Research), the workshop programme will explore: